-In this section, we first discuss the trends of the Plan over the past fifteen years and subsequently show projections of the contribution rate and funding status.
+We subsequently show projections of the contribution rate and funding status.
 Please remember that these projections make certain assumptions about future investment returns, future salary increases, future inflation, future contribution levels, and future behavior of Plan participants.
 We cannot know what will actually happen, but these projections should provide a better understanding of the Plan's dynamics.
 Future experience of the Plan, particularly the financial market performance, will greatly impact what future contributions are necessary.